 However, as pixel data is less reliable due to privacy, retargeting users based on their engagement with your business on Facebook itself is the way to go.

-Your Facebook Ads account structure should resemble a typical marketing funnel, with upper funnel campaigns devoted to prospecting, mid-funnel campaigns devoted to Facebook lookalike audiences and other audiences with mid-tier granularity, and lower-funnel campaigns devoted to highly refined Facebook remarketing audiences.
+For effective Facebook advertising, your Facebook Ads account structure should resemble a typical marketing funnel, with upper funnel campaigns devoted to prospecting, mid-funnel campaigns devoted to Facebook lookalike audiences and other audiences with mid-tier granularity, and lower-funnel campaigns devoted to highly refined Facebook remarketing audiences.

 If you have the volume, you can also add broader Facebook lookalike audiences to your upper-funnel ad sets.
 And don’t forget to adjust your campaign objective based on the goal of each campaign.
 Your upper funnel campaigns should be geared toward driving awareness, getting clicks, and swelling your remarketing audiences, while your mid-and-lower-funnel audiences should be geared toward conversions (purchases, form fills, etc.).
 Head here for more Facebook ad optimization tips.

 Running into the snafu in which your Facebook ads aren’t working is one of the most common Facebook ad fails for advertisers.
 And, as such, it’s nothing to be embarrassed about.
 It happens to everybody.
 Some reasons your Facebook ads might not be working: